ToolJet/ToolJet/README.md

 For general help using ToolJet, please refer to the official [documentation](https://docs.tooljet.com/docs/).
 For additional help, you can use one of these channels to ask a question:

 - [Slack](https://tooljet.com/slack) - Discussions with the community and the team.
-- [GitHub](https://github.com/ToolJet/ToolJet/issues) - For bug reports and feature requests.
+- [GitHub](https://github.com/ToolJet/ToolJet/issues) - This is for bug reports and feature requests.
 - [𝕏 (Twitter)](https://twitter.com/ToolJet) - Get the product updates quickly.

 ## Roadmap
 Check out our [roadmap](https://github.com/ToolJet/ToolJet/projects/2) to stay updated on recently released features and learn about what's coming next.

 ## Branching model
 We use the git-flow branching model.
 The base branch is `develop`.
-If you are looking for a stable version, please use the main branch or tags labeled as v1.x.x.
+If you want a stable version, please use the main branch or tags labeled as v1.x.x.

 ## Contributing
 Kindly read our [Contributing Guide](CONTRIBUTING.md) to familiarize yourself with ToolJet's development process, how to suggest bug fixes and improvements, and the steps for building and testing your changes. <br>